 It’s a great first purchase before spending hundreds (or thousands) on a machine.
 The Grosche Milano Moka pot will make a really nice concentrated coffee that’s comparable to espresso, and they are popular amongst coffee consumers.

-An electric milk steamer and frother combination is ideal for making lattes and great for cappuccinos and hot chocolates, too.
+An electric milk steamer/frother combo is ideal for making lattes and great for cappuccinos and hot chocolates, too.

 Milk frothing wands are fantastic because they are easy to use and inexpensive.
 You can honestly get away with heating your milk on a stove (be careful not to burn) and use a frothing wand to achieve the desired bubbles.